banveet-johal/Banking/README.md

  Overview :

-A local startup bank has commissioned me to create part of their online banking software.
+A local startup bank has commissioned to create part of their online banking software.
 The bank currently only contains savings accounts but has plans to add other types of accounts.

 Description:

 Designed an abstract class named BankAccount to hold the following data for a bank account:

-The Balance
+--The Balance
-Number of deposits this month
+--Number of deposits this month
-Number of withdrawals
+--Number of withdrawals
-Annual interest rate
+--Annual interest rate
-Monthly service charges
+--Monthly service charges

 The Class has the following methods :

 Constructor The constructor should accept arguments for the balance and